 I love Pinterest, it is a wonderfully visual place for inspiration and ideas.
 Two such ideas popping up a lot, are the gorgeous RAINBOW CAKES and more recently the Pinata Cakes (cakes filled with M&Ms or Smarties).
 I decided that I wanted to have a go at BOTH for Pip Squeak’s 4th Birthday party which was “Unicorn” themed.
 We had already been collecting Unicorn Party Ideas and we decided anything “rainbow” would be good.
+Make sure you also take a look at these Rainbow Cookies – my kids ADORE making these and they are a great activity in the run up to a party to keep kids busy!
+And THIS would make a great “party bag” idea for a rainbow party!!

 PS I have been asked about the pink sandwiches in the background: they are just a little pink food dye added to our bread machine!